If you want to quit using drugs or are having trouble staying sober, you could benefit from addiction recovery meetings.

 Listing the pros and cons of quitting can help motivate you to seek support.

 Make a long list of pros and cons associated with quitting drug use.
-If the pros far outnumber the cons, quitting may be your next best step.
+The pros will far outnumber the cons, meaning that quitting is best step for yourself and your loved ones.
 Common pros associated with quitting are achieving better overall health, financial savings, and improved performance at school or work.

 3. Examine Your Priorities

-Make a list of everything that’s most important to you in your life, such as your children, home, and health.
+Make a list of everything that’s most important to you in your life, such as your family, home, and health.
 Then, determine whether drug use is interfering with your most important priorities.
-If so, you may need treatment for substance abuse and addiction.
+You’ll find that drugs offer little to your life goals, but they demand everything from you.
+Treatment for substance abuse is the only way to overcome the addiction.

-For example, spending money on drugs can make it difficult for you to pay mortgage or rent, and from being able to buy necessities such as clothing and food for your children.
+For example, spending money on drugs can make it difficult for you to pay mortgage or rent or from buying necessities such as clothing and food for your children.

 4. Ask for an Honest Opinion

 Ask someone who cares about you whether they think you have a problem with addiction.
-Sometimes, loved ones may feel hesitant about stepping forward and addressing addiction, especially if they feel uncertain, scared, or worried about invading your privacy.
-Inform your loved one that you’re concerned you have a problem with addiction, and that you are seeking their honest feedback and opinion.
+Sometimes, loved ones may feel hesitant about stepping forward and staging an intervention, especially if they feel uncertain, scared, or worried about invading your privacy.
+Inform a loved one that you’re concerned you have a problem with addiction, and that you’re seeking their honest feedback and opinion.

 5. Reflect on Past Efforts to Quit

-Addiction recovery meetings allow you to hear stories from other recovering addicts about their own struggles, and teach you new ways to overcome addiction.
-If you’re intent on quitting drug use, but can’t seem to quit on your own, addiction recovery meetings can offer you the support you need to achieve lifelong sobriety.
+Addiction recovery meetings allow you to hear stories from other recovering addicts about their own struggles and teach you new ways to overcome addiction.
+If you’re intent on quitting drug use, but can’t seem to quit cold turkey, addiction recovery meetings can offer you the support you need to achieve lifelong sobriety.

 the Take-Away